aubreeabril/book-club-frontend/README.md

 ## Features

-+Login or register using Auth0
++ Login or register using Auth0
-+Search for and save books
++ Search for and save books
-+Make and join book clubs
++ Make and join book clubs
-+Select book club date
++ Select book club date
-+Nominate and vote on books
++ Nominate and vote on books

 [Full demo](https://youtu.be/bkCJCK8nF2Y)